irolinski/topsters-classic/README.md

 ## Credits

-All data the app uses is fetched using Last.fm api.
+All of the data that the app uses is fetched from Last.fm database using Last.fm api.

 It also uses the following open source packages: